mverboom/cdist-types/__firewall/man.rst

    reset: Sends a tcp reset on reject
    unreachable: Sends an icmp unreachable on reject
    probibited: Sends an icmp admin prohibited on reject

+log()
+   This expands to the required options to jump to the log target.
+The value passed is used as the prefix for the log line.

 DATABASE FILE
 -------------